-- Instate residency as determined by SC residency laws. - Graduation from a high school located in Sumter, Clarendon, Kershaw, and Lee counties; or a graduate of the South Carolina Virtual High School or Home School and a

-- resident of Clarendon, Kershaw, Lee or Sumter County. - Placement into English 101, Math 101 or MAT 155, Computer Technology 101, and be able to exempt Reading. - Present a final high school transcript showing graduation date and minimum GPA of 2.0. - Begin taking classes in the summer or fall semester immediately following high school graduation. - Complete the Free Application for Federal Student Aid (FAFSA).
+- Instate residency as determined by SC residency laws. - Graduation from a high school located in Sumter, Clarendon, Kershaw, and Lee counties; or a graduate of the South Carolina Virtual High School or Home School and a resident of Clarendon, Kershaw, Lee or Sumter County. - Present a final high school transcript showing graduation date and minimum GPA of 2.0. - Begin taking classes in the summer or fall semester immediately following high school graduation. - Complete the Free Application for Federal Student Aid (FAFSA).